Data Advances Decarbonisation in Connected Transportation: Geotab's Sustainability Report Reveals Progress, Recognises Challenges Ahead

 Additional highlights from 2023

-- Vital R&D progress — Opening the Geotab Automotive Innovation and Research Hub in High Wycombe, dedicated to advancing the data intelligence required to support the electrification of the transportation sector at scale.
-The facility is behind much of the success of the innovative technology used to achieve the support for over 300 EV makes and models globally.
-It also provides vehicle telematics for the British Antarctic Survey (the United Kingdom's National Polar Research Institute) as the first commercial telematics provider to go live in the Antarctic.
+- Vital R&D progress — Opening the Geotab Automotive Innovation and Research Hub in High Wycombe, England, dedicated to advancing the data intelligence required to support the electrification of the transportation sector at scale.
+The company supports over 300 EV makes and models globally.

+- Enhanced waste diversion — Expanding the GO Recycle Program in Australia and New Zealand, ensuring that Geotab products are recycled securely and responsibly.

 - Sustainability leadership and performance awards — Receiving a Bronze medal from EcoVadis for sustainability performance, Bronze Stevie® Awards for Sustainability Leadership and Sustainability Product of the Year, and recognition as one of Canada's Greenest Employers (2023).